DaikoAI/.cursor/README.md

 This copies the shared configuration into your project's `.cursor/` directory and:

-- Tracks synced files in `.cursor/.daiko-cursor-config.manifest`
+- Syncs `commands/` and `rules/` directories completely
 - Applies upstream deletions automatically
-- Preserves your project-specific additions under `.cursor/`
+- Preserves your project-specific files outside managed directories

 After running install/update, review changes and commit: